 Many horse owners still believe that this vaccine has an unacceptably high rate of serious adverse effects, including death.
-A Class Action lawsuit, filed against Zoetis by a group of horse owners, is making its way through the federal courts.
-It basically claims that Zoetis overstated the risks of the virus and understated the risks of the vaccine, to the detriment of their horses' health and value.
+Although it was ultimately unsuccessful, a Class Action lawsuit was filed against Zoetis by a group of horse owners.
+It basically claimed that Zoetis overstated the risks of the virus and understated the risks of the vaccine, to the detriment of their horses' health and value.

 3. The mortality rate for HeV infection in horses is reported to be high (~ 75%).